51st Armoured Regiment (India)

 51st Armoured Regiment is an armoured regiment which is part of the Armoured Corps of the Indian Army.

 Formation

 The regiment was raised on 31 May 1987 by Lt Col R.S.
 Gill at Ahmednagar with the designation of 'B' Tank Regiment.
 This was subsequently changed on 15 July 1989 to 51 Armoured Regiment.
 The first Colonel of the Regiment was Lt Gen S.S.
 Mehta, AVSM and Bar, VSM.
 The regiment has an all India, all class composition.

 History

 Soon after raising, on the assassination of Rajiv Gandhi, the regiment was involved in aid to civil authorities when it was deployed in Karnal District.
 It was also involved in internal security duties during Operation Rakshak II.

 The Regiment had the honour of participating in the Republic Day parade in 1999 with their T-72 tanks.

 The Regiment foiled an attack on the Ratnuchak camp in Jammu in the wee hours of 30 December 2018, when the sentry fired at two Jaish-e-Mohammad (JeM) terrorists.

+The Chief of Army Staff, General Manoj Pande presented the President's Standards to the regiment at Suratgarh military station on 25 March 2023.